quangvu1994/TapHero/README.md

 # TapHero
-Game written on js.io using Devkit game engine
+Game written on js.io multi-platform using Devkit, and JavaScript

+TapHero machanism is based on a popular mobile game, Tap Titans.